drio/vim-qmdown/README.md

 $ pip install markdown2
 ```

-This plugin fires up a shell command that runs the current markdown file
+This plugin fires up a shell command that runs the current markdown against
-against a python script that converts to html.
+the python script that converts to html.
 The command would be run using
 [Dispatch](https://github.com/tpope/vim-dispatch) if available otherwise
 `execute` will be used (synchronously).